Bishwasls/MHD_test/README.md

-# Here I will show some Standard MHD test results using Athena++ code developed at Princeton University.
+# Physics of some Standard MHD test results using Athena++ code.

 The ideal MHD equations in conservative form can be written as